“He that believeth and is baptized shall be saved; but he that believeth not, shall be damned.”

 I believe in a Creation which is bigger and older and more logical than depicted in The Old Testament.

-I believe our Creator does NOT make Covenants or assign ownership of land and that, if He did, He would not base such agreements on race, religion or nationality.
+I believe our Creator does NOT make Covenants or assign ownership of land and that, if He (or She or It) did, He would not base such agreements on race, religion or nationality.
 He is the God of everyone and everything and so He must be impartial, just as any parent must be impartial.

 I believe that God would not know or want to know the future.
 I believe that God would not want mankind to know the future, either.
 Firstly, an inevitable future requires everything to be known ahead of time.
 There are no surprises, no hope for a better outcome, no excitement to see which species survives its existential crisis and which species becomes extinct.
 The Universe becomes dull and boring, less interesting and less engaging to both men and their God.

 I believe dogma does more harm than good.
 By restricting belonging, religions control beliefs to accepted ideas from the past, stunting spiritual growth and limiting spiritual awareness.
 Religions often make their members spiritually blind to those outside the religious circle and willingly compliant with false claims where others are called “evil” or “ignorant” or “savage.”
 We pretend to favoritism as a group rather than as unique individuals each with something to offer.
 This makes us a “gang” of sorts and it is clear throughout history up to and including the present, that this gang mentality has allowed us to demean and abuse those outside our group with unfettered consciences.

 This inherent prejudice is within all dogmatic religions.